 Diagnosis & Treatment

-The Cleveland Clinic Abu Dhabi GUCH program aims to improve the patient’s quality of life in addition to life expectancy.
-A wide range of treatments are available to treat patients diagnosed with GUCH.
-These range from prescription medication to surgical interventions including minimally invasive and robotic techniques.
+The Adult Congenital Heart Disease program at Cleveland Clinic Abu Dhabi aims to improve the patient’s quality of life in addition to life expectancy.
+A wide range of treatments are available to treat patients diagnosed with the disease; these range from prescription medication to surgical interventions including minimally invasive and robotic techniques.

-The GUCH program integrates the adult medicine and surgery specialties available at Cleveland Clinic Abu Dhabi.
-All diagnostics and invasive catheter-based or surgical procedures are available and performed under direct supervision of the GUCH team.
-Interventional procedures and open or less invasive cardiac surgery are performed in the latest generation operating rooms and in specially designed hybrid operating rooms.
+The program integrates the adult medicine and surgery specialties available at Cleveland Clinic Abu Dhabi.
+All diagnostics and invasive catheter-based or surgical procedures are available and performed under direct supervision of the specialist team.
+Interventional procedures and open or less invasive cardiac surgeries are performed in the latest generation operating rooms and in specially designed hybrid operating rooms.

-The Cleveland Clinic Abu Dhabi GUCH program offers a comprehensive and thorough service line, unique within the GCC region.
+The Adult Congenital Heart Disease program at Cleveland Clinic Abu Dhabi offers a comprehensive and thorough service line unique in the GCC region.

 - Cardiothoracic surgeons